hapijs/hapi/docs/Reference.md

     - `host` - content of the HTTP 'Host' header.
 - `method` - the request method in lower case (e.g. `'get'`, `'post'`).
 - `mime` - the parsed content-type header.
 Only available when payload parsing enabled and no payload error occurred.
+- `orig` - an object containing the values of `params`, `query`, and `payload` before any validation modifications made.
+Only set when input validation is performed.
 - `params` - an object where each key is a path parameter name with matching value as described in [Path parameters](#path-parameters).
 - `path` - the request URI's path component.
 - `payload` - the request payload based on the route `payload.output` and `payload.parse` settings.